microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // Warning: (ae-internal-missing-underscore) The name "resolveStyleRules" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number, pseudo?: string, media?: string, support?: string, resolvedClasses?: ResolvedClassesForSlot, resolvedCSSRules?: ResolvedCSSRules, rtlValue?: string): [ResolvedClassesForSlot, ResolvedCSSRules];
+export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number, pseudo?: string, media?: string, support?: string, cssClassesMap?: CSSClassesMap, cssRulesByBucket?: CSSRulesByBucket, rtlValue?: string): [CSSClassesMap, CSSRulesByBucket];

-// @public (undocumented)
+// @public
-export function resolveStyles<Slots extends string, Tokens>(stylesBySlots: StylesBySlots<Slots, Tokens>, unstable_cssPriority: number): [ResolvedClasses<Slots>, ResolvedCSSRules];
+export function resolveStyleRulesForSlots<Slots extends string, Tokens>(stylesBySlots: StylesBySlots<Slots, Tokens>, unstable_cssPriority: number): [CSSClassesMapBySlot<Slots>, CSSRulesByBucket];

 // Warning: (ae-internal-missing-underscore) The name "SEQUENCE_HASH_LENGTH" should be prefixed with an underscore because the declaration is marked as @internal
 //